Wine Cap Stropharia Mushrooms

-Cultivation on Wood Chips: Our certified organic Wine Cap sawdust or peg spawn can be used with this method.
-To prepare the wood chip bed, choose an area no larger than 50 sq. ft. (one 5.5 lb. bag of sawdust spawn will cover this large of an area).
-Alternatively, to plant one cubic yard of chips you will need roughly 9 to 12 pounds of sawdust spawn.
+Cultivation on Wood Chips: To prepare the wood chip bed, choose an area no larger than 40 sq. ft. (one 4 lb. "shorty" bag of sawdust spawn will cover this large of an area).
 The bed should have a soil floor or mulched surface, preferably free from weeds and sod.
 It should also be partially shaded.
 Shrub beds, alleys between asparagus rows, blueberry beds, or under apple trees that have been mulched (not sprayed!) all work well.

-Cultivation on Straw: Only sawdust spawn should be used for this method, NOT peg spawn.
-First, select a bale of straw that is as weed-free as possible.
-IF you have a choice, choose wheat or oat straw.
+Cultivation on Straw: First, select a bale of straw that is as weed-free as possible.
+If you have a choice, choose wheat or oat straw.
 The straw must be soaked in water for several days to hydrate and condition it.
 The result is a fully moistened and slightly fermented substrate that allows for proper growth of the Wine Cap mycelium.